-- 11.5.1.2 Safety supports are placed under the decking units so that no portion of the load will drop more than approximately four inches if the bridge collapses. - 11.5.1.3 Deflections are measured as close as possible to the tops of stringers, which are at the same level as the bottom of the decking.
-Measurements are made at the following locations - D1 centered on the left side of the decking unit positioned at L1. - D2 centered on the right side of the decking unit positioned at L2.
+11.5.1.2 Safety supports are placed under the decking units so that no portion of the load will drop more than approximately four inches if the bridge collapses.

+11.5.1.3 Deflections are measured as close as possible to the tops of stringers, which are at the same level as the bottom of the decking.
+Deflection measurement devices may be connected to the decking.
+Measurements are made at the following locations

+- D1 centered on the south side of the decking unit positioned at L1. - D2 centered on the north side of the decking unit positioned at L2.

-Sway is observed on the left side of the bridge, at the center of the decking unit positioned at L2.
+Sway is observed on the north side of the bridge, at the center of the decking unit positioned at L1.